 In an effort to produce effective documentation, the Technical Content Management staff welcomes your opinions regarding this document.
-Please use the Reader Comments form at the end of this document to communicate your feedback to us or to suggest changes that will support improvements to our documentation.
-You can also contact us through our website http://documentation.informationbuilders.com/connections.asp.
+You can contact us through our website http://documentation.informationbuilders.com/connections.asp.

 Thank you, in advance, for your comments.

 Information Builders Consulting and Training